vldi01/ModernKMPArchitecture/README.md

 ## 🚀 Key Philosophy

-1.  **Contract-First:** API interfaces are defined once in a shared module (`:network`) and drive both the Client's HTTP requests (via Ktorfit) and the Server's routing logic (via a custom KSP processor).
-This guarantees full-stack type safety.
+1.  **Contract-First (Kotlin Interface as Source of Truth):** API interfaces are defined once in a shared module (`:network`) and drive both the Client's HTTP requests (via Ktorfit) and the Server's routing logic (via a custom KSP processor).
+Unlike traditional Schema-First approaches (e.g., OpenAPI), here the **code** is the contract, guaranteeing full-stack type safety without external YAML files.
 2.  **API/Impl Separation:** Feature modules are split into `:api` (public contract) and `:impl` (private implementation) to enforce strict encapsulation and speed up incremental build times.
 3.  **"Just-in-Time" Architecture:** We reject the dogma of "Clean Architecture" that forces premature abstraction.
 Repositories or UseCases are created only when logic becomes complex or requires offline-first capabilities.
 Simplicity is the default.
 4.  **Functional Package Structure:** The internal structure of features follows a functional approach (e.g., `ui/`, `logic/`, `data/`) rather than rigid layering, minimizing boilerplate for simple features.